- Chart

 History and Background

-Enterprise Financial Services Corp. was founded in 1989 and is headquartered in Clayton, Missouri.
-It operates as a bank holding company for Enterprise Bank & Trust.
-The company has grown through a combination of organic expansion and strategic acquisitions, consistently focusing on serving middle-market businesses and affluent individuals.
-Key milestones include its initial public offering and expansions into new geographic markets and service offerings.
+Enterprise Financial Services (EFSC) was founded in 1986 and is a bank holding company headquartered in St. Louis, Missouri.
+It has grown through a combination of organic expansion and strategic acquisitions.
+Key milestones include its initial public offering in 2001 and its expansion into new markets such as Phoenix and Los Angeles.
+The company has evolved into a diversified financial services provider, focusing on commercial banking, wealth management, and specialty lending.

 Core Business Areas

-- Wealth Management: Offers comprehensive wealth management services, including investment management, financial planning, trust services, and retirement planning.
-This segment caters to individuals and families seeking to grow and preserve their wealth.
+- Wealth Management: Provides investment management, financial planning, trust services, and retirement plan administration to individuals and institutions.

 Leadership and Structure